Kasireddy-venkateswarlu/whoami/README.md

 ### ✅ **Solution Provided by WhoAmI Extension**

-The WhoAmI extension automates the injection of basic test payloads for common vulnerabilities into every parameter of each proxied request within your testing scope.
-While crawling or testing the application.
+The WhoAmI extension automatically injects basic test payloads for common vulnerabilities into every parameter of each proxied request during crawling or testing within your scope.

 * Automatically identifies all **parameters across all requests**
 * Injects basic payloads for **SQLi**, **XSS**, **NoSQLi**, **CMDi**, and other common vulnerabilities into **every parameter**